People often call me rude or unsocial but for some, I am a cool and friendly fellow.

 We are flexible and maintain balance.

 Since we exhibit traits of both introvert and extrovert, we are the best.
-We can go out for a party or have couple drinks at home and watch movie.
-Since, we are not good at making decisions, we let others to make the plans.
+We can go out to a party or have couple drinks at home and watch a movie.
+Since we are not good at making decisions, we let others make the plans.
 Also, we can maintain balance in the group of extroverts and introverts.